MeethaPrabhu/Implementation-of-CNN/README.md

 To Develop a convolutional deep neural network for digit classification.

 ## Problem Statement and Dataset
+Develop a model that can classify images of handwritten digits (0-9) from the MNIST dataset with high accuracy.
+The model should use a convolutional neural network architecture and be optimized using early stopping to avoid overfitting.

 ## Neural Network Model

 Include the neural network model diagram.(http://alexlenail.me/NN-SVG/index.html)